google/product_video_ads/README.md

 The columns:

 - _Output AdGroup_: reference to the entries in the sheet _Ad Groups_ – For each entry there, one is created here.
-- _Output Video ID_: the public ID the video has on YouTube – This is written here after being obtained from Cloud Storage, and used by the Ads Script creating/updating the ads.
-When a new version of the ad group's video is requested, this is deleted to signal to the code that it needs to check Cloud Storage for results regarding this ad group.
+- _Output Video ID_: public ID that the video has on YouTube – This is written here after being obtained from YouTube, and is used by the Ads Script creating/updating the ads.
+When a new version of the ad group's video is requested, the value is deleted to signal to the code that it needs to check Cloud Storage for a new version.
 - _Video Creation_: point in time at which the _Output Video ID_ was entered – Deleted when that is deleted.
 Only serves documentation purposes, is not read anywhere.
 - _Ad Creation_: point in time at which the most recent ad was created (i.e. the ad group was updated)
 - _Expected Status_: flag indicating whether the corresponding ad should currently be shown – This is set to `DISABLED` if the configuration of the ad group has an error, which will cause the Ads Script to pause this ad group if not already the case, or not create it in the first place.
 The pausing would happen if, for example, an entry disappears from the _Offers_ sheet but is still used in _Offers to AdGroups_: this can't be turned into a valid video, so the existing one is paused as a safety measure.